 Third, the second point calls into question the objectivity of the article itself.
 Who is the author?
 Does he or she have an ax to grind against Young Living?
 Does he or she actually have financial ties to a competitor?

 Fourth, at his Forensic Food Lab, Mike Adams shows that whole foods tend to “bind” with elements which are normally considered toxic so they pass harmlessly through the body.
 On the other hand, processed foods allow for easy absorption of these toxins into the body.
-In this video, published to YouTube way back in 2014, Mike Adams explains the process and even addresses the absurdity of California’s Prop 65—the very regulation behind this current dust-up.

 Finally, for some real substance on the issue, we offer Young Living’s perspective…something the dolt behind the buzz-generating article didn’t bother doing.
 Readers may actually be inspired to try these products after seeing the official response.
 It’ll be funny if the ultimate result of the malicious story is an increase in Young Living sales. 🙂